 - have a condition that makes you frail or weak.

 - have high cholesterol.

+- have or had heart attacks, chest pain, heart disease, stroke or heart failure.

 - have poor blood flow to your extremities (like your hands and feet).

 - smoke or used to smoke.

 - have liver or kidney problems, urine problems or are dehydrated.

 - are on a low-salt diet.

 - have a history of ulcer or bleeding from the stomach or gut (small or large intestines).

 - drink a lot of alcohol.

 - have a stomach infection.

 - have asthma.

 - have other bleeding or blood problems.

 - have immune system problems.

 - are pregnant, planning on becoming or become pregnant while taking Ketorolac Tromethamine Injection USP.

 - are taking any other medicines.